William Moulton Marston's Legacy

 The Lie Detector - Marston's earliest professional years

-Having discovered a correspondence between blood pressure and lying, he built a device to measure changes in a person's blood pressure while the subject was being questioned.
-Marston formally published his early polygraph findings in 1917 on the lie detection invention he first constructed in 1915.
+After having discovered a correspondence between blood pressure and lying, Marston built a device to measure changes in a person's blood pressure while the subject was being questioned.
+In 1917, Marston formally published his early polygraph findings on the lie detection invention he first constructed in 1915.

 During the 1920s and 30s Marston was an active lecturer and consulted with government groups.
 Unlike many psychologists of the time, he was more interested in the behavior of the general population of people rather than abnormal psychology.